PlaydateSquad/pd-achievements/README.md

             description = "Achievement Description",
             -- Should this achievement appear in viewers if not yet earned? is_secret = false,
-            -- The filepath to a .pdi icon for the achievement once granted.
+            -- The filepath to an icon image for the achievement once granted.
 Optional. icon = "my_icon",
-            -- The filepath to a .pdi icon for the achievement before it's granted.
+            -- The filepath to an icon image for the achievement before it's granted.
 Optional. icon_locked = "my_icon_locked",
             -- These options, if present, handle achievements which require multiple steps to unlock. progress_max = 10,